vaibhav702/vaibhav702/README.md

 - 👀 I’m interested in Mern Stack
 - 🌱 I’m currently learning Backend Developer
 - 💞️ I’m looking to collaborate on Node.js,Javascript,MongoDb,Aws
-- 📫 How to reach me github or mail me on vaibhavbansode855@gmail.com
+- 📫 How to reach me on mail vaibhavbansode855@gmail.com

 <!---
 vaibhav702/vaibhav702 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.